HL7/US-Core/input/pagecontent/clinical-notes-guidance.md

 <div markdown="1" class="new-content" id="FHIR-29824">

-The servers that participated in the development of this guide didn't differentiate between the Diagnostic Report categories of Imaging and Radiology.
+The implementers that participated in testing and informed development of this guide didn't differentiate between the Diagnostic Report categories of Imaging and Radiology.
 Client applications that query with category code of [Radiology (LP29684-5)] will receive Radiology and other imaging reports.

 The following **SHOULD** be exposed via DiagnosticReport
 * Imaging Narrative